ZishanAdThandar/hackify/README.md

 # Hackify v201

-Hackify by Zishan Ahamed Thandar is a Open Source script for Debian Based OS Coded in bash to Pentesting Wordlists and Tools.
+Hackify by Zishan Ahamed Thandar is a Open Source script for Debian Based OS Coded in bash to install Pentesting Wordlists and Tools with single command.

 ## Installation Command